A11016/Analyst_build41/A4/README.md

 ## Tool Overview: How It Works ##
 The tool designed is a code that can be run on python.
-The code runs through an IFC-file to check extract the relevant data, so the applicable IFC-file should also be available on the computer running the tool.
+The code runs through an IFC-file to check and extract the relevant data.
+The tool requires that the applicable IFC-file should be available on the computer running the tool, knowing the file path.

 ### Code Explanation and Analysis ###
 This tool is designed to estimate the cost of facade elements (specifically IfcCurtainWall elements) in an IFC file.
 It looks for certain facade walls based on a name search phrase ("Basic Wall - Ext.
 Wall"), retrieves their surface area from the model, and calculates the total cost based on a given unit cost.